proc7ts/supply/README.md

 Calling this method cuts off the supply.

 Accepts an optional reason.
-By convention `undefined` or absent reason means the supply is completed normally.
+By convention `undefined` or absent reason means the supply is done successfully.
-Everything else means the supply is aborted abnormally because of this reason.
+Everything else means the supply is aborted abnormally because of that reason.

 When called, all registered cut off callbacks are called with the given reason and [isOff] property value becomes `true`.

 ### `isOff`